Oleksy1121/js-learning-projects/README.md

 - [Calculator](./calculator) – Basic website calculator using HTML, CSS, and vanilla JavaScript.
 - [Weather app](./weather-app) – Basic weather application fetching data from OpenWeatherMap API.
 - [To do list](./to-do-list) - A simple web application to manage and save your daily tasks in the browser.
+- [Quiz app](./quiz-app) - A simple web application with multiple-choice questions.

 *(More projects will be added as I learn new concepts.)*